-For private sector corporate job opportunities, please contact Office of Career Services.
-For public interest/public service work opportunities, please contact the Social Justice Initiatives.
+For private sector corporate job opportunities, please contact the Office of Private Sector Careers.
+For public interest/public service work opportunities, please contact the Office of Public Interest/Public Service Law and Careers.

 Summer Judicial Internships